mridubhatnagar/blogs-backup/cmd48wwce002702ijgkt4e2no.md

 Within India, at Bangalore.
 Playful pursuits organizes Piece-Off.
 Which is speed puzzling competition.
 You can participate as Individual or as a team.

 Mumbai also organizes one.

+That’s all.
+This was more of a brain dump about everything I learned over time about jigsaw puzzles.
+On and off seeing pictures couple of friends, cousins did reach out and show interest.
+If you have been still at the fence.
+This is your sign, its never too old to try anything new. 😊

 **May mindfully putting pieces in place give you peace and happiness.
 Happy puzzling.** 🧩